 Why does this matter?
 Because it means there is space for you to find your own style, which works best with your people and in the market, you’re in.

 Instead of spending all your time worrying about whether some way of doing things is right or wrong and letting yourself be tied by the latest fad or leadership guru, allow yourself the room to find yourself and your leadership style.

 Theory and Application

-This is vital, because none of those three things are completely fluid.
+This is vital because none of those three things is completely fluid.
 You can’t simply recast them into any form you like.
-You have to work within the pre-defined limits of your team, your company and your own personality.
+You have to work within the pre-defined limits of your team, your company, and your own personality.